ipspace/blog/content/posts/2020/11/new-content-nsxt-30.md

 I finally collected enough information in mid-October, but then it turned out that most of the new stuff doesn't take more than 10-15 minutes... yet again not warranting a live update session, so I just recorded short videos and published them.

 The only new feature left was NSX-T federation.
 NSX-T 3.0 release notes claimed it was not production ready, so I decided to postpone any related work, but of course a few days after I made that decision VMware released NSX-T 3.1 with improved federation support.
-The current plan is to have an NSX-T Federation update sometime during the winter... unless of course it turns out there's not much to say about it, in which case I'll just do another short video.
-In the meantime, you can get an overview of what it's all about in a [video](https://my.ipspace.net/bin/get/NSXACI/S2%20-%20NSX-T%20Multi-Site%20and%20Federation.mp4?doccode=NSXACI) I recorded when updating the [*VMware NSX, Cisco ACI, or EVPN *webinar](https://www.ipspace.net/VMware_NSX,_Cisco_ACI_or_Standard-Based_EVPN).
+The current plan is to have an NSX-T Federation update sometime during the winter.
+In the meantime, you can get an overview of what it's all about in a [video](https://my.ipspace.net/bin/get/NSXACI/S2%20-%20NSX-T%20Multi-Site%20and%20Federation.mp4?doccode=NSXACI) I recorded when updating the [*VMware NSX, Cisco ACI, or EVPN* webinar](https://www.ipspace.net/VMware_NSX,Cisco_ACI_or_Standard-Based_EVPN).